ChrisSutcu/CODCalculator/README.md

 Ensure that the side of the specimen is flat compared to the camera.
 Bright colouring of the specimens helps reflect as much light as possible.
 Use a flash or a torch to illuminate the specimen.
-Select a suitable frequency of image acquisition so that optical flow can work appropriately and there is not large jumps in the COD points between images.
+Select a suitable frequency of image acquisition so that optical flow can work appropriately and there are not large jumps in the COD points between images.

 Usage